Barron Hilton: Hilton family fortune

 In his will, Conrad also gave Barron the right to purchase those shares in order to maintain family control of the company, but the foundation challenged the option in probate court.
 It took an entire decade to resolve the issue.
 Hilton's right to exercise his option was upheld in an appeals court ruling in March 1988, giving him voting power over roughly 34 percent of the company's outstanding shares.
 Conrad's bequest of stock was worth $160 million when he died in 1979.
-Thanks to his son's successful management of the Hilton Hotels Corporation, those shares were worth $654 million when the settlement was reached late in 1988.
+The shares were worth $654 million when the settlement was reached late in 1988.
 In a press statement issued after the favorable ruling, Hilton said it gave him "the opportunity to structure an arrangement whereby my father's two objectives, retaining control of the stock in family hands, and benefiting charity through the Conrad N. Hilton Foundation, can both be achieved.
 I am confident that my father would be pleased with this accord."

 The settlement was finalized in 1989.
-Neither Hilton, nor the foundation, had to actually pay for the shares; they split them instead.
+Neither Hilton, nor the foundation, paid for the shares; they split them instead.
 Hilton received 4 million shares, the Conrad N. Hilton Foundation received 3.5 million shares, and the remaining 6 million shares were placed in the W. Barron Hilton Charitable remainder unitrust, of which Barron was the executor.
 He received 60 percent of the unitrust income, and the foundation 40 percent, during his lifetime, then the fund would transfer to the foundation.

-On December 25, 2007, Hilton announced that he would follow in his father's footsteps by leaving about 97 percent of his estate, estimated at that time to be $2.3 billion, to the Conrad N. Hilton Foundation.
+On December 25, 2007, Hilton announced that he would leave about 97 percent of his estate, estimated at that time to be $2.3 billion, to the Conrad N. Hilton Foundation.
 Included was an immediate pledge of $1.2 billion, the proceeds of the sale of Hilton Hotels Corporation and Harrah's Entertainment Inc., which was placed in a charitable remainder unitrust that would be transferred to the foundation upon Hilton's death at whatever value the trust was worth at that time.
 The remainder of the funds that constitute Hilton's pledge of 97 percent of his estate will come from his personal assets, which were estimated at $1.1 billion at the time.